These Oven Baked Lamb Meatballs with Tzatziki is created by making a homemade tzatziki sauce and deliciously baked lamb meatballs.

 Lamb meatballs are a staple in many Mediterranean and Middle Eastern cuisines, and are enjoyed by many people around the world for their rich and flavorful taste.

-Why are Lamb Meatballs so great?
+Why are Beef and Lamb Meatballs so great?

 Baked Lamb Meatball Ingredients